Gabriel Batista

-Gabriel Batista de Souza (born 3 June 1998) is a Brazilian professional football player who plays as goalkeeper for Primeira Liga club Santa Clara.
+Gabriel Batista de Souza (born 3 June 1998) is a Brazilian professional football player who plays as goalkeeper for Botafogo.

 Club career

 Early career

 Gabriel started playing futsal at Canto do Rio before moving to Audax Rio.
 In 2014 he finally moved to Flamengo at the age of 14.

 Flamengo

 In 2017 Gabriel was promoted to Flamengo's professional team.
 He started his first game on 17 January 2018 against Volta Redonda for the Campeonato Carioca.

-On 31 October 2019 Gabriel played his first Campeonato Brasileiro Série A match replacing Vitinho on the 88th minute after César has been sent off, he conceded the equalizer on the 94th minute as Flamengo draw 2–2 with Goiás.
+On 31 October 2019, Gabriel played his first Campeonato Brasileiro Série A match replacing Vitinho on the 88th minute after César has been sent off, he conceded the equalizer on the 94th minute as Flamengo draw 2–2 with Goiás.

 Sampaio Corrêa loan

 On 20 January 2022, Batista joined Sampaio Corrêa on a season-long loan.

 Santa Clara

 On 17 August 2022, Batista moved on a free transfer to Portuguese side Santa Clara.